XinkaiWang515/Youtube-data-analysis/README.md

 <img align="center" src="visualization_outcome/proportion.png" alt="proportion"/>.

-6. **Extracted main topic of comments from pet owner users**, the most important words including "cat", "dog", "like", "cute" which didn't contain much useful information.
-I also tried added those words to stopwords, but still could not find interesting content words.
-This part needs further exploration.
+6. **Extracted main topic of comments from pet owner users**, the most important words including "year", "happy", "dog", "like", "cute" which didn't contain much useful information.
+In the figure below, I use WordCloud to display some kind of interesting words.

 Here are some high-frequency words in comments from pet owner users:
 <img align="center" src="visualization_outcome/wordcloud.png" alt="WordCloud"/>.